 Acknowledging Integrity in the Courts

 Finally, I want to recognize, and give credit to those honest, compassionate and hard working people who are doing their jobs in the Courts, Government, Legal System etc with integrity.
 I want to recognize those who are fighting for justice and to provide legal services to underserved populations, the poor, and those needing pro bono or low cost help.
 I want to thank the volunteers and advocates.
 The parents fighting to keep their children safe.
 The victims and whistle blowers bravely speaking out.
 And those working with battered women and abused children, and others not named.
 A lot of negative attention has been brought on Family Court- and the legal system in general, which is warranted–but we also need to recognize those that uphold the law, and those examples of what it means to make a positive difference.
-These examples will help lead the way in implementing reform.

 In “Our State” Family Court Corruption IS Happening